 - a.
-On the machine where the portal Web application is installed, copy the portal Web application's remote deployment definition file (sas_services_idp_remote_omr.xml) to a separate file with the same name. - b.
-On the machine where the HelloUserWikExample application will be installed, place the new deployment definition file in the directory where the new local deployment definition file is located.
+On the machine on which the portal Web application is installed, copy the portal Web application's remote deployment definition file (sas_services_idp_remote_omr.xml) to a separate file with the same name. - b.
+On the machine on which the HelloUserWikExample application will be installed, place the new deployment definition file in the directory in which the new local deployment definition file is located.
 For example:

 '''

-C:/Program Files/SAS/SASFoundationServices/

-Deployments/HelloUserWikExample/
+C:\SAS\BIEntServerMin\Lev1\web\Deployments\HelloUserWikExample\

 '''

-4. Create a remote services properties file (sas_metadata_source_server_omr.properties), which tells the HelloUserWikExample application where to find the definition file for the remote services.
+4. Create a remote services properties file (sas_metadata_source_server.properties), which tells the HelloUserWikExample application where to find the definition file for the remote services.
 The file must be placed in the path /WEB-INF/conf in the HelloUserWikExample application's directory structure.